software-mansion/react-native-reanimated/README.md

 ## Installation

-Check [getting started](https://software-mansion.github.io/react-native-reanimated/getting-started.html) section of our docs for the detailed installation instructions.
+Check out [installation](https://docs.swmansion.com/react-native-reanimated/docs/installation) section of our docs for the detailed installation instructions.

 ## Documentation

-Check out our dedicated documentation page for info about this library, API reference and more: [https://software-mansion.github.io/react-native-reanimated](https://software-mansion.github.io/react-native-reanimated)
+Check out our dedicated documentation page for info about this library, API reference and more: [https://docs.swmansion.com/react-native-reanimated/docs/](https://docs.swmansion.com/react-native-reanimated/docs/)

 ## Examples